maiziezhoulab/FocalSV/README.md

 ### Examples

-Here is an example of how to run FocalSV-target to get TRA INV and DUP on HCC1395.
+Here is an example of how to run FocalSV-target to get TRA INV and DUP on HCC1395. \* Note: when you run TRA INV DUP call, you should always provide a whole genome BAM file.
+We by default detect translocation cross chromosomes.
+If you provide a single chromosome BAM file, this script would not work for TRA detection. *\
 ```
 python3 focalsv/TRA_INV_DUP_call/Target/FocalSV-target_TRA_INV_DUP_call.py \
 --input_dir FocalSV_results_DUP \